5kepT1c4L/GUI-Calculator/README.md

 1. If pygame is not installed, go to terminal and do **pip install pygame**
 2. If desired, change the mp3 and PNG by downloading desired ones and replace the current paths in the code to the mp's and PNG's
 3. If not, update both files' paths to that on your computer's
+4. If your IDE won't run the code, try opening the main.py file via the python shell and run from there
 ```python
 def play_song():
     mixer.init()